 Micah Siegel is a Ph.D. student in the English department, where she studies the nineteenth- and twentieth-century novel.
 Her dissertation research examines how people thought about plot in the turn-of-the-century literary marketplace, drawing on materials like authors’ manuals, self-proclaimed “novels without plots,” and Golden Age detective fiction.

-This summer, Micah will be interning with the Digital Humanities Lab as a DH Communications Assistant.
+This fall, Micah will be interning with the Digital Humanities Lab as a DH Communications Assistant.
 Micah formerly worked with the DHLab as a GSAS Professional Experience (GPE) Outreach Strategy Fellow and DH Teaching Fellow for ENGL 114 30: “Mysteries, Puzzles, and Clues.”

 Joyce Wu is a Yale College student majoring in Computing and the Arts.

-This summer, Joyce is continuing her work on PixPlot, open source software the Digital Humanities Lab is developing for finding patterns in large-scale visual collections.
+This fall, Joyce is continuing her work on PixPlot, open source software the Digital Humanities Lab is developing for finding patterns in large-scale visual collections.
 The DH Research Internship is funded through the Yale-Smithsonian Partnership, with the intership held jointly by the Yale Digital Humanities Lab and the Smithsonian Data Science Lab.